-We currently have effective registration statements on Form S-3 that allows us to offer up to \$170.0 million of securities in one or more offerings.
+We currently have an effective registration statement on Form S-3 that allows us to offer up to \$150.0 million of securities in one or more offerings, subject to limitations under applicable SEC rules, including up to \$50.0 million of common stock issuable under our Equity Distribution Agreement with Piper Sandler & Co.
 Any additional sales in the public market of our common stock or other securities under these shelf registration statements could adversely affect prevailing market prices for our common stock.

-We have no history of commercialization of pharmaceutical products, which may make it difficult to evaluate the Company's prospects.
+We have no history of obtaining regulatory approval or commercialization of pharmaceutical products, which may make it difficult to evaluate the Company's prospects.